 7. Keep Your Software Up to Date

-One of the biggest and most reckless mistakes you can make is not updating your software regularly.
+One of the biggest mistakes you can make is not updating your software regularly.

-Don’t forget that cybercriminals are always on the prowl to identify system vulnerabilities, which means that they’re inventing new ways and tools that will allow them to break into companies’ networks.
+Don’t forget that cybercriminals are always looking to identify system vulnerabilities and inventing new ways and tools that will allow them to break into companies’ networks.

-By installing security patches and updating your software on a regular basis, you will be able to keep these threats at bay.
+By installing security patches and updating your software regularly, you’ll keep these threats at bay.